Jewelpet: Magical Change: Main characters

 The series' main protagonist, Airi is a 14-year-old junior-high student living in a town where the Jewel Castle has fallen to.
 7 years ago, she once encountered a Jewelpet named Ruby and asked her to do magic for her, but Ruby's mishaps caused her to get hit by a Sleep-Listening set, causing her to faint out.
 7 years later, she then met the other Jewelpets who are searching for Ruby and reunited.
 Now she is currently living with 4 of them alongside her big brother.
 Though she is nice and kind-hearted, she is also very deductive and has detective skills that she learned from her father being a Private Detective.
 She is also good on doing chores around the house such as cooking, washing and cleaning.
 Airi also use the Magical Stone in certain situations, that allows to change her Jewelpet friends into their human forms.
-She was prophesied to be the Savior of Jewel Land, due to her relation with the Magical Stone, but however, what role she will take part on is a mystery.
+She was prophesied to be the Savior of Jewel Land, due to her relation with the Magical Stone, but what role she will take part on is a mystery.